fsaHSA & FSA accepted; best-value for top quality care

 What is Ozempic?

 Ozempic is a prescription medication made by Novo Nordisk with the active ingredient semaglutide.
-It’s approved by the US Food and Drug Administration (FDA) to lower blood sugar (glucose) levels and A1C in people with type 2 diabetes when used with a reduced-calorie diet and increased activity.
-It’s also approved to help reduce the risk of major cardiovascular events, like stroke, heart attack, or death for people with type 2 diabetes and heart disease.
+It’s approved by the U.S. Food and Drug Administration (FDA) to lower blood sugar (glucose) levels and A1C in people with type 2 diabetes when used with a reduced-calorie diet and increased activity.
+It’s also approved to help reduce the risk of major cardiovascular events, like stroke, heart attack, or death and the risk of worsening kidney disease for people with type 2 diabetes and heart disease and/or chronic kidney disease.

 A nice little “side effect” of taking Ozempic is that it also helps people lose weight.
 It’s not FDA-approved for weight loss on its own though.
 It is used off-label for weight loss, which means it’s used for something it’s not approved to treat.

-Ozempic’s counterpart medication, Wegovy, is FDA-approved for weight loss for people who meet certain criteria.
+Ozempic’s counterpart medication, Wegovy, is FDA-approved for weight loss for people with obesity or overweight with at least one weight-related health problem, like high blood pressure, type 2 diabetes, heart problems, or high cholesterol.
 Both medications are injections you give yourself once a week.

 How does Ozempic work for weight loss?